vic-ffm/azure-cli-devcontainer-public/README.md

 ### Shell Environment

-The container is configured with zsh as the default shell, enhanced with Oh My Zsh.
+The container is configured with zsh as the default shell, enhanced with Oh My Zsh and Powerlevel10k.

-**Theme:** bira
+**Theme:** Powerlevel10k (ASCII mode, no special fonts required)

+The prompt displays the current directory, git status, and contextual information including Azure subscription and OpenTofu workspace when relevant commands are executed.

 **Enabled Plugins:**